 Implementing an effective RevOps department gives companies a variety of key benefits, including:

 The performance gap between digitally-enabled and traditional RevOps teams continues to widen.
-McKinsey research shows that B2B companies embedding omnichannel capabilities demonstrate EBIT growth of 13.5%, compared to just 1.8% for less digitally enabled peers.
-Best-in-class sellers using hybrid approaches have achieved up to 20% revenue gains by connecting inside sales, field sales, and deal insights into unified go-to-market motions.
+McKinsey research shows that B2B companies embedding omnichannel capabilities demonstrate EBIT growth of 13.5 percent, compared to just 1.8 percent for less digitally enabled peers.
+Best-in-class sellers using hybrid approaches have achieved up to 20 percent revenue gains by connecting inside sales, field sales, and deal insights into unified go-to-market motions.

 Traditional organizations may have unique metrics for marketing, sales, and customer service teams.
 Forming a RevOps team allows companies to create a single set of revenue operations metrics that means the same thing to everyone.
 These metrics commonly include: